jackdbd/undici/README.md

 ```sh
 npm run dev
 ```

-Note: you will still need to refresh the browser.
+Note: you will still need to refresh the browser (this might change when [Eleventy 2.0 will add a dev server](https://www.11ty.dev/docs/watch-serve/)).

 ## Test